shriprem/Goto-Line-Col-NPP-Plugin/README.md

 ##### Calltip display for multi-byte-based characters:
 ![Calltip](https://raw.githubusercontent.com/shriprem/Goto-Line-Col-NPP-Plugin/master/images/CalltipValidUTF-8.png)

-For the UTF-8 byte sequence, the byte corresponding to the *Byte Column* position is within angle brackets.
-Also, note the difference in the *Char Column* and *Byte Column* values in the calltip.
+In the UTF-8 byte sequence, the byte corresponding to the *Byte Column* position is within angle brackets.
+Also, note the difference in the *Char Column* and *Byte Column* values due to the multi-byte-based characters.

 ##### Calltip display for multi-byte-based characters with invalid UTF-8 byte sequence:
 ![Calltip](https://raw.githubusercontent.com/shriprem/Goto-Line-Col-NPP-Plugin/master/images/CalltipInvalidUTF-8.png)

-The calltip can be handy to check, say if a character is a fancy quote: “ (U+201C) or ” (U+201D) instead of the plain double quote: " (ASCII 34).
+The calltip can be handy to determine, for instance, if a character is a smart quote: “ (U+201C) or ” (U+201D) instead of the plain double quote: " (ASCII 34).

 The calltip also provides supplemental highlighting of the cursor at the destination position (see: <a href="#highlight-character-at-destination-checked">Highlight character at destination</a>).